mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 When the travellers arrive, Dr. [[Bledsoe]] is not present.
 One of the researchers at the site tells the travellers that she has gone north to investigate something with members of the University of Tobia Geology Department.
 She will be back in a few days.
 The travellers are welcomed to the camp by an enthusiastic community of academics.

 If the travellers are ready and willing, they are put to work.
 If they balk, the research team is perplexed.
-“You’re not here to work?
+“You're not here to work?
 I thought that was why Dr. [[Bledsoe]] invited you.”

-It’s likely that none of the travellers are professional archaeologists or miners, but it doesn’t take a whole lot of expertise to swing a mattock, so off to work they go!
+It's likely that none of the travellers are professional archaeologists or miners, but it doesn't take a whole lot of expertise to swing a mattock, so off to work they go!
 They can resist if they like, but they become pariahs in a camp of otherwise highly motivated people.

 The physical labor is exhausting for starship-dwelling people, but they might derive a certain satisfaction from the work.
 Their muscles are tired and sore at the end of each day, and there is camaraderie between the travellers and researchers.
-As you might imagine, the research team brought many cases of alcoholic beverages, of which they partake heartily in the evenings when the day’s digging is done.
-It won’t require a difficult Carouse check to get them to share, but it couldn’t hurt!
+As you might imagine, the research team brought many cases of alcoholic beverages, of which they partake heartily in the evenings when the day's digging is done.
+It won't require a difficult Carouse check to get them to share, but it couldn't hurt!

-In addition to the research team, the travellers get to know the tktks, many of whom curiously look on at the project, and some of whom offer to participate for what it’s worth.
+In addition to the research team, the travellers get to know the tktks, many of whom curiously look on at the project, and some of whom offer to participate for what it's worth.
 They are friendly and cheerful and at times even entertaining.

 ##### Sol-ee-ah sel-ee!
 Wa hey-la hey-la

-Dr. [[Bledsoe]]’s assistants, Klaaves, Trint, and Mina, are in charge of the dig.
-Klaaves is [[Bledsoe]]’s senior assistant and no one seems to argue with his authority.
-He gives a brief overview to the travellers of what they’re there to do:
+Dr. [[Bledsoe]]'s assistants, Klaaves, Trint, and Mina, are in charge of the dig.
+Klaaves is [[Bledsoe]]'s senior assistant and no one seems to argue with his authority.
+He gives a brief overview to the travellers of what they're there to do:

 - Make a plan–Dr. [[Bledsoe]] is a meticulous scientist and she never skimps on the first step of a dig.
   “Contemplate before you excavate,” she always says.
 Klaaves eagerly quotes her before the travellers start a new dig.
 If this results in a little eye rolling, all the better.